-- 3.1 In consideration of the costs and expenses incurred by Capricor in connection with all pre-clinical, clinical, CMC and commercial development of the Product, Distributor shall pay to Capricor Thirty Million U.S. dollars (US\$30,000,000) upon the execution of this Agreement, provided that such payment shall be made by Distributor within thirty (30) days from Distributor's receipt of the invoice thereof from Capricor.
+3 .
+1 Upfront Payment.In consideration of the costs and expenses incurred and to be incurred by Capricor in connection with all pre-clinical, clinical, CMC and commercial development of the Product, Distributor shall pay to Capricor Twelve Million U.S. Dollars (US\$12,000,000) upon the execution of this

+Agreement (the "Upfront Payment"), provided that such payment shall be made by Distributor [] from Distributor's receipt of the invoice thereof from Capricor.
 The payment made to Capricor specified in this Section 3.1 shall be non-refundable and non-creditable.

-- 3 .
-2 Product Development Milestones In addition to the payment set forth in Section 3.1 above, Distributor shall pay to Capricor within thirty (30) days after Distributor's receipt of an invoice of the milestone payment and documents evidencing the achievement of the relevant milestone, the following amounts:
+3 .
+2 Product Development Milestones In addition to the payment set forth in Section 3.1 above, Distributor shall pay to Capricor [] of the milestone payment and documents evidencing the achievement of the relevant milestone, the following amounts:

-- 3.2.1 [];
+3.2.1 [];

-- 3.2.2 []; and
+3.2.2 []; and

-- 3.2.3 [].
+3.2.3 [].